 In tap dancing, the feet are also percussion instruments, even if this time around it's the special shoes that provide the sound.
 The wealth of rhythmic and acoustic combinations are above all the result of the variety of impacts on the ground, impacts made by the heel, the tip of the foot or the flat sole of the shoe.
 Through its name – Interplay – played by the Jazz Tap Ensemble, suggests the play on relationships, on interactions and reciprocities that the dancers create between themselves, and with the orchestra.
 When the orchestra remains silent – musical break – it is a way of better highlighting the corporeal and musical capacities of the soloist, who improvises complicated step sequences magnificently.

 Jazz music led to a myriad of dances, including tap dancing.
+As such, it belongs to the “music to dance to” family.
+Tango also falls within this category.
 Established at the end of the 19th century as a result of the interweaving of black, Creole and European cultures that had immigrated in Argentina, it was of musical and dance genres.
+Although close links were woven between the two, the musical genre gained its independence and dared to exist in its own right.
 In the 1980s, after a long period of decline, tango underwent a revival following the performances of the Tango Argentino show in Paris.
+There were ever greater numbers of dances, conferences and workshops which helped re-promote tango, as music.
 In “Tango Vivo”, by the Lyon company Union Tanguera, the choreographed sequences of the group alternate with moments when couples improvise, as they would do in a genuine ball situation.
 On the duple and quadruple beats, they roll out a walk unto which, based on the different degrees of speed, they graft figures, such as the corte (suspension), the double eight (trajectory described by the feet) and the gancho, a sort of suggestive leg-hook.
 But the music itself is showcased, as the orchestra is given considerable space and the singer is able to move across the stage, among the dancers, from one side to the other.